-- 1. 91, off home campus mainstream - 2.
-92, off home campus resource room/services less than 21% - 3.
-93, off home campus resource room/services at least 21% and less than 50% - 4.
-94, off home campus self-contained, mild/moderate/severe, regular campus at least 50% and no more than 60% - 5.
-95, off home campus self-contained, mild/moderate/severe, regular campus more than 60% - 6.
-96, off home campus separate campus - 7.
-97, off home campus community class or facility that is not owned and operated by a school district (and is not a nonpublic day school) and - 8.
-98, off home campus full-time early childhood special education setting. - Code 91 indicates a student is receiving mainstream services in an off-home-campus setting. - A student three through five years of age who is receiving special education services in a licensed community childcare facility or preschool that is working in a collaborative partnership with your school district may be coded 91, provided that the majority of students in his or her class are students who are not receiving special education services.
-For the student to generate ADA and contact hours, a certified special education teacher must provide services under the two-through-four-hour rule as applicable to meet the individual needs of the student.
+- 1. 91, off home campus mainstream; - 2.
+92, off home campus resource room/services less than 21%; - 3.
+93, off home campus resource room/services at least 21% and less than 50%; - 4.
+94, off home campus self-contained, mild/moderate/severe, regular campus at least 50% and no more than 60%; - 95, off home campus self-contained, mild/moderate/severe, regular campus more than 60%; - 6.
+96, off home campus separate campus; - 7.
+97, off home campus community class (e.g. Project SEARCH at UnitedHealthcare) and - 8.
+98, off home campus full-time early childhood special education setting. - Code 91 indicates a student is receiving mainstream services in an off-home-campus setting. - Code 92 indicates a student is receiving resource room/services for less than 21% of the student's total instructional day in an off-home-campus setting. - Code 93 indicates a student is receiving resource room/services for at least 21% and less than 50% of the student's total instructional day in an off-home-campus setting. - Code 94 indicates a student is receiving self-contained services for at least 50% and no more than 60% of the student's total instructional day in an off-home-campus setting. - Code 95 indicates a student is receiving self-contained services for more than 60% of the student's total instructional day in an off-home-campus setting. - Code 96 indicates a student is receiving special education and related services in a selfcontained program at a separate campus operated by Fort Bend ISD.
+This code also applies to students' aged 3 to 5 who receive special education and related services in a self-contained classroom on a separate campus.

-- Code 92 indicates a student is receiving resource room/services for less than 21% of the student's total instructional day in an off-home-campus setting. - Code 93 indicates a student is receiving resource room/services for at least 21% and less than 50% of the student's total instructional day in an off-home-campus setting. - Code 94 indicates a student is receiving self-contained services for at least 50% and no more than 60% of the student's total instructional day in an off-home-campus setting. - Code 95 indicates a student is receiving self-contained services for more than 60% of the student's total instructional day in an off-home-campus setting. - Code 96 indicates a student is receiving special education and related services in a self-contained program at a separate campus operated by Fort Bend ISD.
-This code also applies to students aged 3 to 5 who receive special education and related services in a self-contained classroom on a separate campus.
-This instructional setting also applied to students who are receiving services, after having met graduation requirements and determined eligible by the student's ARD committee, on property that is owned or operated by Fort Bend ISD. - Code 97 indicates a student is receiving special education and related services by school district personnel either in a facility (other than a nonpublic day school) not operated by a school district or in a community setting or environment (other than a nonpublic day school) not operated by a school district that prepares the student for postsecondary education/training, integrated employment, and/or independent living in coordination with the student's individual transition objectives, goals and including programs/services(including sheltered workshops).
-This code also applies to students ages 3 to 5 who receive special education and related services in a community setting.
-This setting is used for students attending ABS-West and who are not in residential care. - Code 98 indicates a student who is 3 to 5 years of age is receiving full-time special education and related services in educational programs designed primarily for children with disabilities in a multidistrict classroom located on a regular campus.
+- Code 97 indicates a student is receiving special education and related services by school district personnel in a facility (other than a nonpublic day school) not operated by a school district (including sheltered workshops).
+This code also applies to students' ages 3 to 5 who receive special education and related services in a community setting.
+This setting is used for ABS-West instructional arrangements. - Code 98 indicates a student who is 3 to 5 years of age is receiving full-time special education and related services in educational programs designed primarily for children with disabilities.